 GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27, as amended, along with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (OPEB), which were effective beginning with fiscal years 2015 and 2018, respectively, have a material effect on the University's reported unrestricted net position.
 To aid in understanding the continuing impact of GASB Statement Nos.
-68 and 75 on available resources, see Note 10 - Net Position, in the Notes to the Financial Statements, along with the summary below.
-The net pension obligation of \$28.0 million and the net OPEB obligation for the Retiree Health Benefit Fund (RHBF) of \$605.6 million create a combined \$633.6 million negative impact on the University's unrestricted net position.
-Without these reported obligations, the University's available resources are \$289.4 million, an increase of \$26.7 million, or 10.2%, from the prior year.
+68 and 75 on available resources, see Note 10 (Net Position) to the Financial Statements, along with the summary below.
+The net pension obligation of \$41.3 million and the net OPEB obligation for the Retiree Health Benefit Fund (RHBF) of \$585.2 million create a combined \$626.5 million negative impact on the University's unrestricted net position.
+Without these reported obligations, the University's available resources are \$295.3 million, an increase of \$6.0 million, or 2.1%, from the prior year.
 This amount represents available, unrestricted resources held by the University and its blended component units, along with any operating state funds authorized for carryforward.

 Effect of GASB Statement Nos.
-68 and 75 on Unrestricted Net Position 2019 2018 (as Restated) Change Available Resources Pension Net Obligation (GASB Stmt.
-No. 68) \$ 289,352,152 (28,006,850) \$ 262,642,470 (24,962,892) \$ 26,709,682 (3,043,958) OPEB Net Obligation (GASB Stmt.
-No. 75) (605,555,612) (628,775,878) 23,220,266 Total Unrestricted Net Position \$ (344,210,310) \$ (391,096,300) \$ 46,885,990
+68 and 75 on Unrestricted Net Position 2020 2019 Change Available Resources \$ 295,314,877 \$ 289,352,152 \$ 5,962,725 Pension Net Obligation (GASB Stmt.
+No. 68) (41,297,544) (28,006,850) (13,290,694) OPEB Net Obligation (GASB Stmt.
+No. 75) (585,199,019) (605,555,612) 20,356,593 Total Unrestricted Net Position \$ (331,181,686) \$ (344,210,310) \$ 13,028,624

 The net OPEB obligation reported above relates to the RHBF.
-One of the key drivers of the decrease of \$20.2 million in the net pension and OPEB obligations was the change of assumptions used to value the net RHBF liability, as discussed in the deferred inflows for resources section.
-The Disability Income Plan of North Carolina (DIPNC) was in an asset position as of June 30, 2019, and its positive net effect on the University's restricted net position was \$2.0 million.
-More information on both of these OPEB plans is included in Note 14, Other Postemployment Benefits, of the Notes to the Financial Statements.
+Two key drivers of the decrease of \$7.1 million in the net pension and OPEB obligations were the change of assumptions used to value the net RHBF liability, as well as the change in the proportion of the RHBF liability allocated to the University.
+The Disability Income Plan of North Carolina (DIPNC) was in an asset position as of June 30, 2020, and its positive net effect on the University's restricted net position was \$1.7 million.
+More information on both of these OPEB plans is included in Note 14 (Other Postemployment Benefits) to the Financial Statements.

-The University's liquidity remains strong with a current ratio of 5.7.
-This current ratio, defined as current assets divided by current liabilities, indicates that the University, if needed, could satisfy payment of its current liabilities almost six times before current assets were exhausted.
-Total working capital (current assets less current liabilities) of \$286.5 million at June 30, 2019, increased by \$15.1 million, or 5.6%, from the prior year, due to the larger increase in current assets relative to the increase in current liabilities, both discussed above.
+The University's liquidity remains strong with a current ratio of 6.6.
+This current ratio, defined as current assets divided by current liabilities, indicates that the University, if needed, could satisfy payment of more than six times its current liabilities before current assets were exhausted.
+Total working capital (current assets less current liabilities) increased by \$26.6 million, or 9.3%, to \$313.1 million at June 30, 2020, due to the larger increase in current assets relative to current liabilities, both discussed above.